huggingface/blog/bloom-megatron-deepspeed-technology.md

 ![dp-pp-2d](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/parallelism-zero-dp-pp.png)

 Here it's important to see how DP rank 0 doesn't see GPU2 and DP rank 1 doesn't see GPU3.
-To DP there is just GPUs 0 and 1 where it feeds data as if there were just 2 GPUs.
+To DP there are just GPUs 0 and 1 where it feeds data as if there were just 2 GPUs.
 GPU0 "secretly" offloads some of its load to GPU2 using PP. And GPU1 does the same by enlisting GPU3 to its aid.

 Since each dimension requires at least 2 GPUs, here you'd need at least 4 GPUs.